archfizz/2009/README.md

 [Legacy website](http://2009.archfizz.org/) restored with new technologies, but content is still the same.

-Uses Composer, Silex, Twig, Grunt, Bower, Sass, Compass and Zurb Foundation 5.
+Uses Composer, Silex, Twig, PSR-4 autoloading, Behat 3, Grunt, Bower, Sass, Compass and Zurb Foundation 5.

 Prerequisites